352707083/Remote-sensing-satellite-image-processing/README.md

 This study focuses on the application of deep learning algorithms to land use classification.

-The dataset can be obtained from data folder
+The dataset can be obtained from the folder named data

+The algorithms can be obtained from the folder named Algorithm

-Relevant algorithms and Plot codes can be obtained from Algorithm folder and Plot folder
+The Plot can be obtained from the folder named Plot

 If you have any questions, please contact me and I will be happy to solve your problems.